ezagroba/elizabethzagroba.com/posts/2023/03_19_online_open_space_technology.md

 ## Slack

 Our Slack is very quiet.
 We mostly use it amongst the organizers to coordinate our activities in between events.
-The chat feature in Welo is perhaps not optimal, so Slack can serve as a slighty less ephemeral/confusing place to type things to each other during the event.
+The chat feature in Welo is perhaps not optimal, so Slack can serve as a slightly less ephemeral/confusing place to type things to each other during the event.

 ## MailerLite